jatin69/srijan-2018/articles/sentiment-analysis.md

 •	(+) The touch screen was really cool.
 •	(+) The voice quality was clear too.
 •	(-) Although the battery life was not long, that is ok for me.
-•	( ) However, my mother was mad with me as I did not tell her  before I bought the phone.
-•	(-) She also thought the phone was too expensive, and wanted me to return it to the shop.
-.

 However, there is no fundamental difference between document and sentence level classifications because sentences are just short documents.
 Classifying text at the document level or at the sentence level does not provide the necessary detail needed opinions on all aspects of the entity which is needed in many applications, to obtain these details; we need to go to the aspect level.

 ### 3. Aspect/ Feature Level:
 It aims to classify the sentiment with respect to the specific aspects of entities.
 The first step is to identify the entities and their aspects.
 The opinion holders can give different opinions for different aspects of the same entity .